-At Children’s Hospitals and Clinics of Minnesota, we know that having a child with a brain or nervous system disorder can be stressful for the whole family.
+At Children’s Minnesota, we know that having a child with a brain or nervous system disorder can be stressful for the whole family.
 That’s why we make it our mission to provide expert care that’s efficient and coordinated at the same time.

 For your convenience, our neuroscience programs are mainly concentrated at Children’s – St. Paul at The Karen and George Benz Family Pediatric Neuroscience Center.
 Here you’ll find our inpatient unit, neurosurgery suite, neonatal neuro-intensive care unit, sleep lab and outpatient clinics.
 Plus plenty of little extras — smiles, hallway trikes, furry monkeys on stethoscopes — that show kids we’re here for them.

 There are all kinds of ways kids come into Children’s neuroscience program.
 A few of the most common ones:

 - At birth.
 Babies who are born early or are at-risk for brain injury may be transferred to the neonatal neuro-intensive care unit at Children’s – St. Paul.
 Depending on where your baby is born, you may arrive by ambulance, helicopter or plane.